Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 Questions to Ask the Owner

 I'm sure by now if you have decided to buy the horse, you have already asked a lot of questions about him or her.
 Some questions about the most basic things get overlooked in our excitement.
-This article is to help you ask the questions that will help you and your horse to have a smooth transition into a partnership together.
+This article helps you ask the questions that will help you and your horse have a smooth transition into a partnership together.

 Questions to Ask About Sizing